Dimencia/DU-Space-Elevator/README.md

 # DU-Space-Elevator
 Space elevators for DU

+# Note - These don't really work.
+They are WIP and may work over short distances but will likely encounter trouble with longer shafts.
+There are issues with the speed limiting as well

 ### Shaft Edition

 This is a typical elevator meant for use in a shaft and can work with hovers or vboosters installed at an angle, pointing at walls on all sides.
 Example shown here - note that you likely need 2 hovers/vboosters per corner to keep everything centered